When to visit

 Tours run from the beginning of May until the end of October (depending on tour).

 The Historic Properties, a group of restored warehouses on the Halifax waterfront, are bounded by Upper Water Street, Duke Street and Cogswell.
 Today the 18th century wood and stone buildings house specialty shops, restaurants and bars and are connected by waterfront boardwalks.
 After a good meal, take a stroll along the Halifax harbourfront and enjoy the sights!

-Peggy’s Cove is a picturesque little fishing village lined with colourful sheds built on stilts.
-Don't miss the iconic Peggy’s Cove lighthouse, the most photographed lighthouse in Canada.
+Peggy’s Cove is a picturesque little fishing village that seems frozen in time, whose harbour is lined with colourful sheds built on stilts.
+It is sure to be one of the most beautiful villages you ever see in your life, unless you can't see anything for the fog!
+You can walk out across the rocks to its iconic lighthouse, the most photographed lighthouse in Canada.

 Where to eat

 - $$$ Upscale

 ALEXANDER KEITH'S BREWERY TOUR

 Built in 1820 by Alexander Keith, who immigrated to Canada from Scotland in 1817, Alexander Keith's is one of the oldest working breweries in North America.
 It is dedicated to crafting small batch brews locally inspired by local Nova Scotian culture and is well known across the country.
 During this one-hour guided tour, you will learn all about the history of Mr. Keith’s legacy, get a behind the scenes look at the brewing process, and sample their popular IPA and other limited edition beers, while enjoying live music from some of Halifax’s most talented young local musicians.